Do you want to know how to make money with Pinterest with affiliate marketing? Is it possible to make money on Pinterest with affiliate marketing?

 Make Money Affiliate Marketing on Pinterest with an Email Sequence

-While you still might not be ready to start a blog.
-What I do recommend is to get yourself an email autoresponder so you can follow up with your audience.
+While you still might not be ready to start a blog, I do recommend you get yourself an email autoresponder so you can follow up with your audience.

 Not everyone will be ready to buy right away, even after following your account or looking at one of your affiliate pins.